micheldebree/retropixels/cli/README.md

 Sets the way the input image is scaled before converting:

 - `fill` (default): scale to fill output dimensions, and crop if necessary
+- `fit` (default): scale to fit output dimensions, and pad if necessary
 - `none` : only crop to output dimensions

 **Note**: Mode `none` in multicolor mode _does_ rescale double-width pixels to